loosolab/UROPA/docs/uropa-example.md

 **Note** : Similar cases of peaks being internally to the genomic region of a feature (and also features being internally to a peak region) can be well-annotated using the key 'internals'.
-A example for this is presented in [TODO](todo).
+A example for this is presented in [Example 3](http://uropa.readthedocs.io/en/latest/uropa-example/#example-3-internals-key).